Cleanspeech317/Multimodal-Meta-Learning-for-Cold-Start-Sequential-Recommendation/README.md

 ```

 ## Acknowledgement
-Our implementation is based on [RecBole](https://github.com/RUCAIBox/RecBole).
+Our implementation is based on [RecBole](https://github.com/RUCAIBox/RecBole) framework.